beaconsproject/disturbance_explorer/docs/buffer_doc.md

      Use the sliders to set buffers.
 The slider options provide increments of 10-m.
 If the slider options are not sufficient, use the custom buffers option above.

-   *Note*: The option will be disable if the uploaded GeoPackage only include fires
+   *Note*: This option will be disabled if the uploaded GeoPackage only includes fire.

 <br>